'There were no fruits that I didn’t sell' – Leicester City’s Ndidi opens up on tough childhood | Goal.com

 “There was a time I got whooped with a cow skin ‘Koboko’ and it was like a tattoo on my body.
 I couldn’t wear my shirt because when I put my clothes on, it becomes sticky and it’s painful.
 It was a military kind of discipline.”

-Unlike other kids, the Super Eagles star never had a chance to train with his age group, but with those older than who played him for an underhanded motive.
+Unlike other kids, the Super Eagles star never had a chance to train with his age group, but with those older than who had an underhanded motive.

 “Growing up, I didn’t get a chance to play more with my peers because they were training in the evenings while the bigger guys were training in the morning.
 I was training with the bigger guys but just for ten minutes because I was too small,” he added.